pantheon-systems/documentation/source/content/guides/collaborative-development.md

  You're now ready to create a pull request on GitHub.
 The pull request can include:

- - links to the Multidev environment where the team can view the effects of the commits
+ - Links to the Multidev environment where the team can view the effects of the commits
  - @-mentions of team members
- - a list of tasks for team members to perform before merging
+ - A list of tasks for team members to perform before merging

  ![Pull request for configs branch](../../images/configuration-pull-request-1.png)